Blendify/blender-manual/blender_docs/manual/render/freestyle/parameter_editor/line_style/modifiers/properties.rst

 Properties
 **********

-There are several modifiers for stroke vertex properties (i.e., line color, alpha transparency and thickness) available.
+There are several modifiers for stroke vertex properties (i.e. line color, alpha transparency and thickness) available.
 As with other modifier stacks in Blender, they are applied from top to bottom.